mylons/changemaker/README.md

 The run time of ```ChangeMaker.count_change(amount)``` is, at the worst case, O(n^2), where n is the number of coins.
 I say this because, count_change loops over the coins, and for each coin calls combinations, which in turn iterates over each coin.
-So, there is some set of inputs (like using the max number of coins, and then the max amount of change) that will force this behavior, but I argue that n^2 is an upper bound, and even then the number of executions is somewhere in the ballpark of <1,000,000 due to the recursion limit.
+So, there is some set of inputs (like using the max number of coins, and then the max amount of change) that will force this behavior, but n^2 is an upper bound, and even then the number of executions is somewhere in the ballpark of <1,000,000 due to the recursion limit.

 I thought about trying a more efficient approach to ```ChangeMaker.count_change(#)```, but due to the